-If provided specifically in an award agreement and only to the extent permitted by law, a participant holding performance units or performance shares awarded under the 2022 Plan may receive dividend equivalents based on the cash dividends declared on our common stock that are subject to such performance units or performance shares during the period between the date that such performance units or performance shares are granted and the date such performance units or performance shares are settled.
+If provided specifically in an award agreement and only to the extent permitted by law, a participant holding performance units or performance shares awarded under the 2022 Plan may receive dividend equivalents based on the cash dividends declared on our common stock that are subject to such performance units or performance shares are granted and the date such performance units or performance units or performance shares are settled.
 Dividend equivalents may be converted into additional performance units or performance shares, as the case may be, and will be made subject to the same conditions and restrictions as the performance units or performance shares to which they attach.
 In no event shall any dividends or dividend equivalents be paid out until the performance-based vesting provisions of such performance units or performance shares, as the case may be, lapse.